 Through a range of high-quality, customer-focused characterisation services, Malvern Panalytical delivers cost-effective chemical, physical and structural analysis of materials for the indication of performance in drug products.

 Solutions range from tools that can run reliably and unattended, to systems that provide information on several key attributes in a single analysis such as particle size, shape, chemical identity, molecular weight, size, and concentration.

 Analysis of materials for development and manufacturing of drugs

-Malvern's instruments are deployed across the pharmaceutical industry in discovery, development and manufacturing.
-Work-flow efficiencies may be achieved when these tools are used in conjunction with each other.
+Malvern Panalytical’s instruments are deployed across the pharmaceutical industry for discovery, development and manufacturing applications.
+Whether developing new, ground-breaking drugs or generic formulations, both the time and cost associated with pharmaceutical development is significant.
+In addition, work-flow efficiencies may be achieved when these tools are used in conjunction with each other.

-Malvern is focused on providing well-designed, innovative analytical instruments, which follow the quality by design (QbD) ethos, in the fields of drug discovery, chemical and formulation development and pharmaceutical manufacturing.
+Malvern Panalytical is focused on providing well-designed, innovative analytical instruments, which follow the quality by design (QbD) ethos in the fields of drug discovery, chemical and formulation development, and pharmaceutical manufacturing.

-We understand what is involved in the development and manufacturing of a drug product and the requirements to measure the critical material attributes (CMA), as well as critical quality attributes (CQAs) affecting the critical process parameters (CPP) in the manufacturing process.
+The company understands what is involved in the development and manufacturing of a drug product and the requirements to measure the critical material attributes (CMA), as well as critical quality attributes (CQA) affecting the critical process parameters (CPP) in the manufacturing process.

 Molecule discovery tools

 High throughput screening of large libraries of chemical compounds is the dominant technique used in early stage drug discovery, with dynamic light scattering being the optimum tool.